eatingmycomputer/EatingMyComputer/README.md

 auDHD and OCD i dont bite i promise
 ![kittyty](https://i.postimg.cc/3xLYxkGN/24acb60f.gif) Special Interests :: Splatoon and One Piece

-Main interests :: cookie run , witch hat atelier , osc , pearl houzuki , warrior cats and guide to the end of the universe !!
+Main interests :: cookie run , witch hat atelier , osc , pearl houzuki , warrior cats, and guide to the end of the universe !!

 im from australia, UTC/GMT+8 also yes we do infact eat kangaroos